Incorporate the red, white, and blue into your menu thanks to this list of Patriotic Recipes. There are patriotic party tips too.

 Red, White & Bleu Kale Salad

-The base of it is green, thanks to the kale, but the toppings are red, white, and blue: red raspberries, white croutons and white bleu cheese dressing, and blueberries (plus, the aforementioned bleu cheese dressing is where this fun play on words comes from).
+The base of this salad is green, thanks to the kale, but the toppings are red, white, and blue: red raspberries, white croutons and white bleu cheese dressing, and blueberries (plus, the aforementioned bleu cheese dressing is where this fun play on words comes from).

 Patriotic Fruit Flag Kabobs

-These entirety of this fruit flag is fruit on skewers.
-And sure, if you say fruit on skewers, it sounds boring.
+The entirety of this fruit flag is fruit on skewers.
+And sure, if you say fresh fruit on skewers, it sounds boring.
 But these Patriotic Fruit Flag Kabobs are anything but boring.

-Strawberries and bananas are cut, then skewers with blueberries in a way to make an American flag.
+Fresh strawberries and bananas are cut, then skewered with fresh blueberries in a way to make an American flag.
 It’s such a fun way to display the fruit that you might have trouble getting someone to take the first one and ruin the flag design.

 Red, White & Blue Patriotic Chocolate Stars

-These Red, White & Blue Patriotic Chocolate Stars are so unbelievably easy to make, but they pack such a punch.
-People will be amazed at how incredibly adorable they are, and you’ll just sit back appreciating the simplicity.
+These Red, White & Blue Patriotic Chocolate Stars are so unbelievably easy to make.
+People will be amazed at how incredibly adorable this festive dessert is, and you’ll just sit back appreciating the simplicity.

-What’s also great about this patriotic dessert is that you can make it ahead of time and then bring it out whenever you’re ready to serve it.
-That frees you up to spend the actual morning of your party doing everything else you have to do to get yourself and your home party ready.
+The best part about this patriotic dessert is that you can make it ahead of time and then bring it out whenever you’re ready to serve it.
+That frees you up to spend the actual morning of your party doing everything else you have to do to get yourself and your home ready for your fourth of July party.

 Patriotic Pound Cake